tieukhoimai/discrete-opt/README.md

 - prima_PD_su_linea
 ```

-(but we will be adding further problems during the course)

-Assume you want to try out one of these problems:
+To try out one of these problems:

 ```bash
 rtal -s wss://ta.di.univr.it/DODM2024 get conio1